marco79cgn/lametric-sonos-indicator/README.md

 $ export DELAY=30
 $ export NODE_SONOS_HTTP_API_IP="192.168.1.10"
 ```
-`DELAY` is a time in seconds how often to send notification to Lametric Time.
+`DELAY` is a time in seconds how often the notifications are sent to your Lametric Time.

-And then lauch:
+`NODE_SONOS_HTTP_API_IP` is the ip address of the host where your node sonos http api is running.

+Launch it:
 ```
 $ python3 main.py
 ```

 ## Docker

-Also it's possible to launch this indicator in docker, but you need to build this image by yourself:
+It's also possible to launch this indicator with Docker.
+Apply the following steps to build and run it:
 ```
 # cd lametric-sonos-indicator # this clonned repository
 # docker build -t lametric-sonos .